PHP-SG/sr-4/README.md

 # PSG SR 4 Flexible Layered DI App Standard
 PHP is a language of flexibilty.
-Why shouldn't our apps be based on a flexible standard - make the framework account for flexibility, and allow the users to have the in the code they write.
+Why shouldn't our apps be based on a flexible standard - make the framework account for flexibility, and allow the users to have flexibility in the code they write.

 By this standard:
 -	wares shall have a `process` method